 Who can apply to become exchange or guest students?

-Students who are enrolled at an art academy, art school or similar institution of education offering fine art classes in Denmark or abroad, and who have completed at least two years of study there, may apply to be accepted as exchange or guest students at the Schools of Visual Arts.
+Students who are enrolled at an art academy, art school or similar institution of education offering fine art classes in Denmark or abroad, may apply to be accepted as exchange or guest students at the Schools of Visual Arts.

 Students who do not meet these conditions must apply for admission to the BFA study programme just like all other prospective students.